DevinWalker/give-io-documentation/source/includes/_users.md

 password | YES | User's initial password first_name  | YES | User's First Name
 last_name | NO | User's Last Name
+organization | NO | ID of initial organization role | NO | Initial Permissions Role, ignored if organization is not set

 ## Delete a Specific User